nexus-darknet-official-website/nexus-darknet-official/README.md

 ---
 *Note: This content is intended for informational purposes only.
 Engaging in illegal activities through darknet markets has serious legal consequences.*

-Update:  14 September Fixed broken url
+Update:  18 September Link is now available and working